turboboy215/DSH2MID/README.md

 This tool was based on my own reverse-engineering of the sound engine, partially based on disassembly of Aladdin's sound code.

+Also included is another program, DSH2TXT, which prints out information about the song data from each game.
+This is essentially a prototype of DSH2MID.

 Supported games:
   * Aladdin (GBC)
   * Cruis'n Exotica